 RCA Studio A is a historic recording studio in Nashville's Music Row.
 It was created in 1965 by music producers and musicians Chet Atkins, Harold Bradley, and Owen Bradley.
 Over the decades the studio has hosted recording sessions for many pop and country musicians such as Elvis Presley, Dolly Parton, and Keith Urban.
 The studio became the center of an intense public debate over historic preservation in Music Row after it was threatened with demolition in 2014.
 Community efforts succeeded in saving the building and it was restored to its 1960s appearance.
 Today Studio A continues to function as an active music recording studio.
 It was added to the National Register of Historic Places in 2015.

 The Quonset Hut, later known as Columbia Studio B, was the first music recording studio in the historic Music Row district of Nashville.
-The studio first opened in 1954 when producers Owen and Harold Bradley converted a house and a surplus Quonset hut into a makeshift music studio on 16th Avenue.
-Many noted musicians such as Brenda Lee and Johnny Cash recorded at the hut which soon became known for the superior acoustics it provided.
-As the studio 's reputation spread, other studios and music labels moved into the neighborhood in the 1950s and 1960s leading to the neighborhood's nickname of "Music Row."
-From 1962 until 1982 the studio was owned and operated by Columbia Records.
-The location of the studio was later repurposed as office space.
-In the 2000s music producer and philanthropist Mike Curb purchased the land and office space which now houses facilities for Belmont University’s Curb College of Entertainment and Music Business.
+In 1954, music producer Owen Bradley and his brother, musician Harold Bradley, converted a house and a surplus Quonset hut into a makeshift music studio on 16th Avenue.
+Noted musicians such as Brenda Lee and Johnny Cash recorded at the Quonset Hut, known for the superior acoustics it provided.
+As the studio became more successful, other music labels moved into the neighborhood and it became known as "Music Row."
+After Bradley sold Bradley Studios and the Quonset Hut in 1962, Columbia Records owned and operated the studio until 1982, repurposing a portion for offices.
+In the 2000s, music producer and philanthropist Mike Curb purchased the land and office space, and it currently houses facilities for Belmont University’s Curb College of Entertainment and Music Business.